 Days 8–10: Travel to Royal Tunbridge Wells from where we visit Sissinghurst, Great Dixter and Chartwell, Winston Churchill’s estate.

-Days 11–14: From Lewes, enjoy several wonderful castles, homes and gardens in the Sussex Downs.
+Days 11–14: From Lower Beeding, enjoy several wonderful castles, homes and gardens in the Sussex Downs.

 Day 15: Transfer to London for flights home.